Lowering and keeping blood sugar in the ideal range is key to avoiding the risk of certain chronic diseases such as stroke and heart attack.

 Your doctor prescribes fast-acting insulin to help control the blood sugar spikes that might naturally happen when you eat.
 Your body absorbs it quickly, and it starts working within 15 minutes after injection to lower high blood sugar after meals.

-The prescribed fast-acting mealtime insulin for people with type 1 or type 2 diabetes starts working faster than regular human insulin.
+The prescribed fast-acting mealtime insulin for people with type 1 diabetes or type 2 diabetes starts working faster than regular human insulin.

 The HealthifyMe Note